 Proxy Advisory Firm Survey Results

-The purpose of the survey is to help stakeholders better understand the interaction between public companies and proxy advisory firms leading up to and during the 2015 proxy season.
+The purpose of the survey is to help stakeholders better understand this interaction and the public company experience, and to highlight changes in that experience over time.

 Over 120 companies of all sizes and industries responded, including many Nasdaq-listed companies.
 Here is what they had to say: